 Analytic hierarchy process (AHP)

-Ratio scale measurements relate to the decision-maker’s judgements about how many more times important is one criterion or alternative relative to another criterion or alternative.
-These judgements are elicited using pairwise comparisons.
+Ratio scale measurements relate to the decision-maker’s judgments about how many more times important is one criterion or alternative relative to another criterion or alternative.
+These judgments are elicited using pairwise comparisons.

 Thus, with respect to the relative importance of the criteria, AHP asks decision-makers questions like this: “On a nine-point scale ranging from “equally preferred” (ratio = 1) to “extreme importance” (ratio = 9), how much more important to you is criterion 1 than criterion 2?”

 For example (consistent with the illustration in the even-swap section above): “When choosing a new workplace, how much more important to you is ‘Quality of work facilities’ than ‘Quality of local amenities?”

 If, for example, a person were to answer “very strongly important”, this corresponds to a relative-importance ratio of 7: meaning the first criterion is seven times more important than the second criterion.

 All combinations of the criteria, two at a time, are pairwise compared in this way.

 Similarly, the alternatives are scored relative to each other on each criterion in turn by pairwise comparing them using the same rating scale: e.g. “With respect to criterion 1, on a nine-point scale ranging from “equally preferred” (ratio = 1) to “extreme importance” (ratio = 9), how much more important to you is alternative A than alternative B?”

 For example (continuing with the earlier even-swap illustration): “When thinking about the floor space criterion, how much more important to you is 77 Sunshine Lane (550 m2) than 6 Yellow Brick Road (400 m2)?”

 If, for example, a person were to answer “moderately important”, this corresponds to a relative-importance ratio of 3: meaning the first alternative is three times more important than the second alternative.